Warning: Zeignarnik Effect Ahead

 And I can also imagine this this effect might be served up by marketers as a bit of psychological juju to help sell their product: As opposed to a static billboard, whose message one would instantly absorb and then discard (as with one’s memory of traffic signs they’ve passed), some sort of narrative-in-progress might leave the driver/viewer hungry for a kind of resolution, “wanting more,” and thus dwelling more on the subject than they might have.
 But again, it’s hard to argue that the same stickiness that’s good for marketing would be good for driving.

 This entry was posted on Wednesday, May 20th, 2009 at 10:24 am and is filed under Traffic Culture, Traffic Gadgets, Traffic safety, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.